EnshaednHiker/context-server/README.md

 * **Nick Bingham** - [EnshaednHiker](https://github.com/EnshaednHiker)

+## Development Roadmap

+* Retain paragraph separation in returned annotated strings
+* Collapsible hamburger menu for mobile view
+* Build proxy server of DBPedia Spotlight for avoid running the site in http issue.
+Currently, I have to host the site in http, not https, in order to access the DBPedia Spotlight API
+* Social media elements with blog roll that shows user annotations
+* Sharing social media site elements where study meets social media

 ## License

 This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details